weiguangcui/Gadget4/documentation/10_examples.md

 for each of the examples.
 Copying the corresponding line and pasting it as a command into the main directory of the code will then build the executable for the example.
-Executing the full shell script will compile all the examples at once (provided there are no complilation problems, of course).
+Executing the full shell script will compile all the examples at once (provided there are no compilation problems, of course).

 Below, we describe each of the examples and also give a few